EdizKarli/Dsa210-Proj/README.md

-# My Existential Crisis
+# My Social Media Usage
 ## PROJECT IDEA and MOTIVATION

-In this project my aim is to analyze the frequency of my existential crises and how various factors throughout the day influence it.
-The goal is to understand whether there is a real relation between these thoughts and my regular daily routine or if they occur regardless of what I do.
-By analyzing factors such as school attendance, exam and project schedules, travel time, sleep time and quality, amount of social interaction I had in a day and checking if I was thinking about this particular project before or after having one of those thoughts, I hope to uncover patterns that could help me understand or not understand the root of these existential thoughts.
+In this project my aim is to analyze the frequency of my social media usage and how various factors throughout the day influence it.
+The goal is to understand whether there is a real relation between the social media usage and my regular daily routine.
+By analyzing factors such as school attendance, exam and project schedules, travel time, sleep time and quality, amount of social interaction I had in a day, I hope to uncover patterns that could help me understand the reasoning of my time spent on social media.

 ##  DATASET DESCRIPTION
 - **Date** : Data entry day